Rob Glenn is the first to admit he’s no social media expert.

 A quick glance through his LinkedIn posting history would seem to back that up.

-There are a handful of posts from earlier this year to promote seminars being run by his business Techno Economic Consultants of Australia (TECOA) and a couple more from 2020 serving a similar purpose.
+There are a handful of posts from early in 2021 to promote seminars being run by his business Techno Economic Consultants of Australia (TECOA) and a couple more from 2020 serving a similar purpose.
 But after that you have to go all the way back to 2017 to find any kind of posting activity at all.

 Of course, there’s an elephant in the room here – it’s neatly tailored, fits snugly and comes in three different colours: bright yellow, luminescent orange and a blue not dissimilar to when Carlton decided to wear an M&M jumper in 1997.